 Once the implementation of the security controls is done, ISO 27001 requires you to think about how you will monitor during the year that all controls are effective.

-The security controls can be expanded with Check details, this information is then gathered to automatically create the Self check schedule report.
+The security controls can be expanded with Check details, this information is then gathered to automatically create the Monitoring plan.

 Now all you have to do is transfer this schedule into your own calendar or ticketing system.